omkarsharma2821/Linux-Ultimate-Cheat-Sheet/02-Folder-Structure/02-structure.md

 - root – the username you're logged in as.
 - hostname – the name of the machine.
 - / – the current directory (this is the root directory).
-- # – signifies you're logged in as the root user (administrator privileges).
+- #-signifies you're logged in as the root user (administrator privileges).

 If you're using an AWS EC2 Ubuntu instance, the prompt might look like: